locationtech/udig-platform/docs/devel/en/testing_plugins.rst

 #.
 Create a test suite
 #.
 Create a **test.xml** from the template
 #.
-Add your test plugin to the net.refractions.udig.test feature
+Add your test plugin to the org.locationtech.udig.test feature
 #.
 Add your test plugin to the automated test set

 Creating a Test Suite